- It’s either incredibly obvious (a dirt road) or completely nonexistent!

 Their sad eyes communicated everything.

 Next Email: Entering the Real Snow Playground - Colorado

 T.S.
 Elliot wrote that “April is the cruelest month,” but May will probably be the cruelest month for me.
-I will spend this entire month climbing snowcapped mountains and crossing endless snowfields.
+I will spend this entire month climbing snow-capped mountains and crossing endless snow fields.
 I doubt I will camp below 10,000 feet for the entire month of May.
-In Chama, New Mexico, I picked up my ice axe, crampons, my MLD waterproof rain mitts, heavy socks, gaiters, a long sleeved shirt and warm GoLite tights for my legs.
+In Chama, New Mexico, I picked up my ice ax, crampons, my MLD waterproof rain mitts, heavy socks, gaiters, a long sleeved shirt and warm GoLite tights for my legs.
 I’m sending my GoLite umbrella ahead to Wyoming and wearing Gossamer Gear’s rain suit instead.